ionic-team/ionic-site/_posts/2015-01-12-crosswalk-comes-to-ionic.markdown

 #### 1.3 Milestones (1/7/2014 - 1/12/2015)

-* Crosswalk Browser introduction &amp; installation
+* Crosswalk Browser introduction &amp; installation.
 * Info command for environment-specific info.
 * Error reporting from CLI - helps us respond to errors faster and be proactive about errors.
 * Individual help commands - now the CLI gives more info about the individual commands `ionic help serve`.